Stock exchange: Regulation of companies

 The stock exchange plays a role in regulating companies by exerting a significant influence on their management practices.
 To be listed on a stock exchange, a company is required to adhere to a set of rules and regulations established by the exchange itself.
 These regulations serve as a framework for corporate governance, financial transparency, and accountability, thereby ensuring that listed companies operate in a manner that is conducive to investor confidence and market stability.
 By imposing these standards, stock exchanges contribute to the overall integrity and reliability of the financial markets, fostering an environment where companies are held accountable for their actions and decisions, ultimately benefiting both investors and the broader economy.

 Listing requirements

 Each stock exchange imposes its own listing requirements upon companies that want to be listed on that exchange.
 Such conditions may include minimum number of shares outstanding, minimum market capitalization, and minimum annual income.

-Examples of listing requirements
+Examples

 The listing requirements imposed by some stock exchanges include: